decentraland/dcl-crypto-toolkit/README.md

 > Note: This command also installs the latest version of the @dcl/ecs-scene-utils and eth-connect libraries, that are dependencies of the crypto utils library

-2. Run `dcl start` or `dcl build` so the dependencies are correctly installed.

-3. Import the library into the scene's script.
+2. Import the library into the scene's script.
 Add this line at the start of your `game.ts` file, or any other TypeScript files that require it:

 ```ts
 import * as crypto from '@dcl/crypto-scene-utils'
 ```

-4. In your TypeScript file, write `crypto.` and let the suggestions of your IDE show the available helpers.
+3. In your TypeScript file, write `crypto.` and let the suggestions of your IDE show the available helpers.

 ## MANA Operations